pecheylauren02/MP3_MadLibs_LSP/README.md

 #### Market Review

 Before designing the game, I reviewed other Mad Libs games, as well as researched on the original version of the game to see how it could be implemented as an online game (see below).
 I did this in order to get a feel of how they presented themselves, as well as which content and features they offered.
-I also reviewed what appeared to work well for the user and what needed improvements (see Key Takeaways).
+I also reviewed what appeared to work well for the player and what needed improvements (see Key Takeaways).

 [jfbeq](LINK HERE) | [jfbeq](LINK HERE) | [jfbeq](LINK HERE) | [jfbeq](LINK HERE) | [jfbeq](LINK HERE)